Divi fashion sites are excellent examples of what can be achieved with this WordPress theme.

-The "Looks" page displays blog articles per year, in the form of a gallery.
+The "Looks" page displays blog posts by year in a gallery format.

-We can thus discover the evolution of Cristina's tastes and style, as well as the evolution of fashion trends.
+We can discover the evolution of Cristina's tastes and style, as well as that of fashion trends.

-The "My Style" category displays its looks in different contexts, which are subcategories (work, casual, special occasions, seventies, etc.).
+The "My Style" category displays looks in different contexts, which are sub-categories (work, casual, special occasions, seventies, etc.).

-The content is basically the same as the Looks page, i.e. the blog articles, but presented in a different way.
-Both approaches are of interest.
+The content is basically the same as the Looks page, i.e. the blog posts, but presented in a different way.
+Both approaches are interesting.

-With success, Cristina even ended up creating her own Online shop with Divi : https://www.thedesireshop.es/
+With success, Cristina even created her own online shop with Divi : https://www.thedesireshop.es/

-- The back button at the top, original.
-This is a large light green circle with the diamond icon, which represents the blog.
+- The original back button at the top.
+It is a large light green circle with the diamond icon, which represents the blog.

-- The superimposition on the flyover of the images, with a large button inside the same large circle and the same diamond.
+- The overlay on the hover of the images, with a big button inside the same big circle and the same diamond.

-This site is that of Sara and Angelo Curtoshoemakers in Brig, Switzerland, since 2000.
+This is Sara and Angelo's website CurtoThey have been cobblers in Brig, Switzerland, since 2000.

-They therefore manufacture bags, shoes and various leather accessories, such as belts or wallets.
+They make bags, shoes and various leather accessories, such as belts and wallets.

 As producers, they also supply a dozen brands.